syoon291/syoon291.github.io/README.md

 # getYourWorkout
-We are building an App that Gives you a sample workout based on the info you give
+We are building an App that Gives you a sample workout based on the info you give.